Grant Administration

 • Ensure that the proposal contains all required documents and attachments

-• Submit the proposal in a timely manner in advance of the application deadline
+• Submit the proposal in advance of the application deadline

 • Obtain and review reader comments when an application is not selected for funding